coherence-community/coherence-demo/README.md

    ```bash
    --set coherence.image=container-registry.oracle.com/middleware/coherence:12.2.1.4.0
    ```
-   Because we use stateful sets, the coherence cluster will start one pod at a time.

-   Use `kubectl get pods -n coherence-demo-ns` to ensure that all the pods are running.
-All three storage-coherence-0/1/2 pods must be running and ready as shown:
+   Use `kubectl get pods -n coherence-demo-ns` to ensure that the pod is running.
+The pod storage-coherence-0 must be running and ready as shown:

    ```bash
    NAME                 READY   STATUS    RESTARTS   AGE